NoAys/NoAys/README.md

-### 👋 Hi there My name is Yesoung, A Student at Semyung University
+### 👋 Hi there My name is Ye Soung, A Student at Semyung University

 <!--
 **NoAys/NoAys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.